macxq/foxess-ha/README.md

 ## ⚙️ Installation & ♻️ Update

-Use hacs.io to install and update by adding [custom repositories](https://hacs.xyz/docs/faq/custom_repositories)
+Use hacs.io to manage the installation and update process.
+Right now this integration is part of HACS by default - no more neeed to add it by custom repositories 🥳

+## ⌨️ Manual installation

+TBD ...

 ## 💾 Configuration